Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Abstract

 \section{Abstract}

 This document serves as a conceptual and practical introduction to Strong-Field Quantum Electrodynamics (SFQED), written from the standpoint of experimental physicists.
-It was developed in the context of the \textit{Strong-Field QED Workshop 2024} at DESY, aimed at supporting early-career researchers entering the field from the experimental side~\cite{StrongFieldQED2024}.
 Rather than providing a comprehensive theoretical review, the document focuses on the core ideas, terminology, and challenges in SFQED that are most relevant to experimental design and interpretation.
 Our goal is to offer a first point of contact with the subject, bridging the gap between foundational theory and hands-on experimental work, and complementing more formal literature in the field.